What is napkin dermatitis?

 - Irritant contact dermatitis: urine and faeces will cause a rash on any skin left in contact for long enough.
 Sometimes ammonia is formed and results in a chemical burn.
 This affects the skin in contact with urine and faeces, sparing skin folds.
 The edge of irritant contact dermatitis is well defined.
 The skin surface is a dull red colour.

 - Other skin disorders: psoriasis and atopic dermatitis can affect the napkin area.

-The nappies themselves are not responsible.
-Washing powder or nappy cleanser isn't either, as long as the nappies have been thoroughly rinsed to remove them.
+The nappies themselves are not responsible for nappy rash.
+Washing powder or nappy cleanser isn't either, as long as the nappies have been thoroughly rinsed to remove the chemicals.

 - Use disposable nappies if possible.
-Those containing absorbent hydrocellulose gel are excellent at preventing the urine soaking your baby's skin.
+Those containing absorbent hydrocellulose gel are excellent at keeping urine away from the skin.

 - If you use cloth nappies, use nappy liners to keep the skin dry.
 Make sure the nappies are rinsed well after washing.
 Do not apply plastic pants over cloth nappies; use woollen pilches or 'bunnies' instead.